Updated March 18, 2023

-- Proper documentation is required in case of Smoke testing so a specialized testing team is required for that.
+- Proper documentation is required in the case of smoke testing so a specialized testing team is required for that.

-- Smoke testing sometimes causes the wastage of time if the software build is not stable.
+- Smoke testing sometimes causes a wastage of time if the software build is not stable.

 - In case of some minor changes in the application, performing the smoke testing around the whole application from end to end is not worthy.

 - Sometimes even after smoke testing of the whole application, critical issues arise in integration and system testing.

 - Any bug/ issue left in smoke testing can cause blunders in the future.

 - In any software project, time is directly proportional to cost and smoke testing is fully scripted so special manpower is needed which in turn increases the project budget.

 The above description clearly explains what is smoke testing and why is it performed.
 Before releasing any software application to the end-users, various types of testing are performed at different points.
 It is one of the most important types of testing and has a straightforward and simple motive of finding defects in the early stages in order to verify that the critical functionalities of the software are working fine.
 It is a subset of acceptance testing and can be done by both testers or developers.